 A 2nd grade item will have a few flaws which are only apparent when looking carefully for them.
 We have a few examples of common weaving flaws below:

-This could be one or two missing threads on your sling or scarf.
+This could be one or two missing threads on your baby sling or scarf.
 A missing thread will be either along the full length or breadth of the fabric piece and are usually only visible when holding the fabric up to the light.
 Often these tighten up on washing, making them even less visible than they were at the time of purchase.

 Sometimes when the fabric is being woven, the loom will skip a stitch which results in a slightly longer thread, as shown above.
-When there are many skipping threads in one area or many throughout the wrap, this will be classed as a second grade.
-As it can be deemed as a normal result of jacquard woven fabric, a few skipping threads are considered acceptable in a first grade wrap.
+When there are many skipping threads in one area or many throughout the wrap, this will be classed as a 2nd grade.
+As it can be deemed as a normal result of jacquard woven fabric, a few skipping threads are considered acceptable in a 1st grade wrap.

-Less common, second grade flaws:
+Less common, 2nd grade flaws:

 Our grade three products have flaws which, whilst not compromising on the safety or integrity of the wrap, will be somewhat more noticeable.
 They may include some of the elements mentioned above but in greater concentration.